binary-blazer/jsfiber/README.md

 JSFiber is a JavaScript web framework designed to be a comprehensive web server utility like Express.
 It provides routing, middleware, and request handling features, all while being fast and efficient.

+> [!CAUTION]
+> **This project is under construction** and is not fully tested and expected to be entirely working yet.
+Please use with caution.

 ## Installation

 To install JSFiber, use npm or the package manager of your choice.